anzejarni/php-vlc-recorder/README.md

 - Fixed or user defined recording source
 - Password protection
 - Localization

+Installation:
+- Directory php-vlc-recorder/public_html should be readable by webserver
+- Directory php-vlc-recorder/public_html/recordings should be writable by webserver
+-

+TODO:
+- Implement a database to withstand server power outage
+- Reviewing and canceling of scheduled recordings
+- Validating stream location

 Please respect the copyright of sources you record.